wfanabila/SMARTNOTES/README.txt

 The Help Center dynamically adapts based on session role — admins see the same interface populated with their own account details via the admin bootstrap, while students see their own profile context, avoiding the need for two separate pages.

+E. Landing Page
+This is the main page that students see after logging into the SMARTNOTES system.
+It serves as the central hub for discovering and accessing study materials.

+How to Use:
+Search for Materials – Use the search bar at the top to find study notes by entering a course code, subject name, or keyword.

+Quick Filters – Click on any of the programme code buttons (e.g., CSC110, CSC264, CSC267, CSC230, CSC270) to instantly filter notes specific to your course.

+Browse Latest Uploads – Scroll down to view the most recently uploaded study materials, displayed as colorful cards.

+Access a Note – Click on any note card to open the note details page, where you can preview and download the material.

+Key Features:
+Intuitive search functionality

+One-click programme code filters

+Real-time display of latest notes

+Clean and responsive card-based layout

+F. Admin Management Module
+This page allows administrators to view, monitor, and manage all registered student accounts.

+How to Use:
+View All Students – The main table displays a complete list of registered students with their name, email, join date, and total notes contributed.

+Search for a Student – Use the search bar to quickly find a specific student by name or email.

+Filter by Status – Use the filter tabs (All, Active, Pending, Suspended) to sort students based on their account status.

+View Student Profile – Click the View button to see a student's full profile and activity.

+Update or Suspend Account – Click the Update button to modify student details, change their role, or suspend their account if necessary.

+Add New Student – Click the Add Student button (blue) to manually create and invite a new student account into the system.

+Key Features:
+Comprehensive student directory

+Search and filter capabilities

+Account management tools (view, update, suspend)

+Manual student registration

+G. Manage Notes
+This page enables administrators to review, approve, or reject study materials uploaded by students before they are published to the platform.

+How to Use:
+View All Submissions – The main table shows all uploaded notes with details such as Title, Subject, Uploader's Name, and Price (Free or RM X.XX).

+Filter by Status – Use the filter tabs (All, Pending, Approved, Rejected) to sort notes based on their moderation status.

+Review a Note – Click the View button to inspect the submitted content and ensure it meets quality guidelines.

+Approve a Note – Click the green Approve button to publish the note and make it available to all students.

+Reject a Note – Click the orange Reject button to decline a submission if it violates platform guidelines.

+Key Features:
+Centralized moderation dashboard

+Status-based filtering

+Quick approve/reject actions

+Transparent submission review process

+H. Admin Notes View
+This page provides administrators with a student-like view of all published notes, making it easy to browse and monitor available content.

+How to Use:
+Filter Notes – Use the dedicated filter panel on the side to sort notes by Subject or Type (Free / Premium).

+Search for Materials – Use the search bar at the top right to quickly locate specific study materials.

+Browse Published Notes – All approved notes are displayed as neat, organized cards showing the subject code, uploader name, and note type (Free or Premium).

+Key Features:
+Admin-friendly browsing interface

+Subject and type filters

+Quick search functionality

+Card-based visual display
 ---

 ## Known Limitations